keough99/NavyCraft-Reloaded/README.md

 You can download the resource packs and some of the old worlds from the old NBZ to help your setup here... http://navalbattlezone.com/downloads/

 If you have any questions message me on discord using Solmex#7439

-Type /navycraft or /nc to see basic plugin help commands.
-Type "/ship help" to get vehicle specific commands.
-Type /battle help to see basic battle help commands.

--Permissions-

-navycraft.[VEHICLE TYPE] - grants permission to use specific vehicle type ex. "navycraft.ship" "navycraft.aircraft"

-navycraft.basic - grants usage of basic help commands, allows periscope and aa-gun use

-navycraft.admin - grants usage of admin commands and cleanup mode

-navycraft.signcreate - allows players to place vehicle and equipment signs

-navycraft.takeover - allows players to takeover an enemy ship after a timer

-navycraft.free - makes vehicle and equipment purchases free

-navycraft.kit - grants usage of the "/sailor" kit

-navycraft.reload - reload weapons, not functional at this time

-navycraft.drive - allows driving vehicle using command instead of sign (unsupported at this time)

-navycraft.remote - allows remote controlling of vehicles (unsupported at this time)

-navycraft.battle - use of admin battle commands

-navycraft.other - allows use of hyperdrive and other unsupported commands

-Later on I will add to this description further explaining other commands, and other things like Shipyard.
-Just give me some time while I further develop the plugin.
-Thanks.